electron/electron/docs/tutorial/mac-app-store-submission-guide.md

 apps do not use Mac Installer Package so they are generally not needed.

-Apps signed with "Apple Development" and "Apple Distribution" certificates can only run under sandbox mode, so they must use the MAS build of Electron.
+Apps signed with "Apple Development" and "Apple Distribution" certificates can only run under [App Sandbox][app-sandboxing], so they must use the MAS build of Electron.
 However, the "Developer ID Application" certificate does not have this restrictions, so apps signed with it can use either the normal build or the MAS build of Electron.